 - Request random urine tests.
 The presence of buprenorphine in the urine indicates that the patient has taken some portion of the prescribed dose.
-Absence of buprenorphine in the urine may indicate non-adherence.
+Absence of buprenorphine in the urine supports non-adherence.
 Testing for buprenorphine metabolites (only present if buprenorphine is metabolized) may be included to minimize the possibility that buprenorphine is added directly to the urine sample.
 Dipstick tests can be subverted or replaced.
-A range of strategies can be used to minimize falsified urine collections including: (1) observed collection; (2) disallowing carry-in items (purses, backpacks) into the bathroom, (3) turning off running water and coloring toilet water to eliminate possibility of dilution; (4) monitoring the bathroom door so that only one person can go in; and (5) testing the temperature of the urine immediately after voiding. - Schedule unannounced pill/film counts.
-Periodically ask patients who are at high risk for misuse/diversion to bring in their bottles for a pill/film count. - With unannounced monitoring (both pill/film counts and urine tests), the patient is contacted and must appear within a specified period (e.g., 24 hours) after contact.
-If they do not appear, then the provider should consider this as a positive indicator of misuse/diversion. - In rural areas or where access to treatment is limited, providers may consider partnering with local pharmacies to conduct pill/film counts to reduce potential transportation burdens for patients. - Directly observe ingestion.
-In this kind of monitoring, the medication is taken in front of a qualified clinician and is observed until the medication dissolves in the mouth (transmucosal, sublingual or buccal absorption).
-Patients who are having difficulty adhering to their buprenorphine treatment plan can have their medication provided under direct observation in the office for a designated frequency (e.g., three times/week). - Limit medication supply.
-When directly observed doses in the office are indicated but not practical, short prescription timespans can be used, for example, weekly or three days at a time.
+A range of strategies can be used to minimize falsified urine collections including: (1) observed collection; (2) disallowing carry-in items (purses, backpacks) into the bathroom; (3) turning off running water and coloring toilet water to eliminate possibility of dilution; (4) monitoring the bathroom door so that only one person can go in; and (5) testing the temperature of the urine immediately after voiding. - Schedule unannounced pill/film counts.
+Periodically ask patients who are at high risk at the initial or subsequent appointments to bring in their bottles for a pill/film count. - With unannounced monitoring (both pill/film counts and urine tests), the patient is contacted and must appear within a specified time period (e.g., 24 hours) after the phone call.
+If they do not show, then the provider should consider this as a positive indicator of misuse/diversion. - Directly observe ingestion.
+In this kind of monitoring, the medication is taken in front of the physician or another qualified clinician and is observed until the medication dissolves in the mouth (transmucosal- sublingual or buccal absorption).
+Patients who are having difficulty adhering to their buprenorphine can have their medication provided under direct observation in the office for a designated frequency (e.g., three times/week). - Limit medication supply.
+When directly observed doses in the office are not practical, short prescription time-spans can be used, for example, weekly or three days at a time.